JaydeepVirani303/jaydeepvirani/README.md

 ### Hey, I'm Jaydeep Virani!

 I have a total of 6+ years of experience in mobile application development specializing in iOS native apps.
 Professional experience in the software development company.
 Now I am very experienced with various categories and aspects of mobile app development.
+I have also experience in backend Webservices/API which will help us to connect our application to our backend database.

 Responsibilities:
 Translate designs and wireframes into high-quality code